Field Safety Procedures

 pre flight inspection

 Before we take off, we need to conduct a Visual inspection of the aircraft.
-This is an important risk mitigation step, checking for damage prior to flight guarantees that at least you won’t take off with a malfunctioning component giving your flight success likelihood a healthy boost.
+This is an important risk mitigation step, checking for damage prior to flight guarantees that at least you won’t take off with a malfunctioning component, giving your likelihood of a successful flight, a healthy boost.
 Starting with the hull of the aircraft, follow the seam in the middle around the vertical axis of the drone all the way out to the arms.
 Check to make sure the two plastic cowls are aligned; misalignment is an indicator that the drone was put under a good amount of stress and should be inspected closer.
 Check the skids to make sure they are sturdy and well connected to the drone.

 Next check each propeller by running your fingers from the base of the propeller to the tips, checking for any chips, or cracks.
 Take the tips of each propeller in your fingers and gently twist; this will show any cracks in the propeller that may have been invisible prior.
 The propellers and motors are what keep the drone in the air, if there are issues with either, flight should not commence until repairs have been made.